maxpou/symfony-rest-beer-edition/README.md

 Note that I use [DTO pattern](http://martinfowler.com/eaaCatalog/dataTransferObject.html). **Here**, it doesn't make any sense.
 But it's pretty cool for large applications.

+Warning: with DTOs, you're improve coupling between objects (violation of the [law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter)).

 ## Notes